jimjeffers/Sauce/README.md

 # TODOs

-* -Better documentation-
-* -Better support for more than just webkit-
 * On complete handler should be automated and made cross-browser.
 * Maybe something to degrade to older browsers... not sure yet (just don't use sauce in old browsers!)